Time Dilation and Length Contraction

 The time interval between excitation of electrons in lithium ions and their return to ground state was measured when lithium ions are travelling at 0.338c and at rest.

-Physicists found that the interval was shorter for moving lithium ions compared to those at rest, as measured by a stationary observer in the laboratory.
+Physicists found that the interval was longer for moving lithium ions compared to those at rest, as measured by a stationary observer in the laboratory.
 This difference in time was consistent with time dilation.

 Previous section: Evidence for Einstein's Postulates